jebb2108/alien_invasion/README.md

 # alien_invasion
-my first game project which is Alien Invasion
+My first game project Alien Invasion which is based on python crash course